Connecting to Dynamics CRM

 Dynamics CRM Connections

-To connect to Microsoft Dynamics CRM, you need to specify the URL to connect, user name (Windows Live ID), and password for your Windows Live ID account.
+To use User Name & Password authentication, you need to specify the user name (Windows Live ID), and password for your Windows Live ID account.

 - Disabled — metadata cache is not created; metadata are queried automatically whenever required.